Talking Heads: 1992–present: Post-breakup and reunions

-In September 2023, Stop Making Sense was re-released in IMAX with remastered sound and picture to coincide with the film's 40th anniversary.
-The band members reunited that month for a Q&A at the Toronto International Film Festival, following limited showings of the film in theaters, and gave subsequent interviews together to promote the re-release.
-With regard to the possibility of a reunion tour, Harrison told the Los Angeles Times: "Right now, we're concentrating on Stop Making Sense and how much fun we're having revisiting the film.
-We're living in the moment, so that's all we're thinking about."
-In January 2024, Billboard reported that Talking Heads had turned down an $80 million offer for a reunion tour, which would have included a performance at Coachella.
+In September 2023, Stop Making Sense was re-released in IMAX with remastered sound and picture to coincide for its 40th anniversary.
+The band members reunited that month for a Q&A at the Toronto International Film Festival, following limited showings of the film in theaters, and gave interviews together to promote the re-release.
+Byrne said that the band members had become more comfortable with one another, but that he did not want to make new music or tour with Talking Heads.
+He said: "Musically, I've gone to a very different place...
+It's pretty much impossible to recapture where you were at that time in your life."
+In January 2024, Billboard reported that Talking Heads had turned down $80 million for a reunion tour, which would have included a performance at Coachella.